Article

 Nicholas J. Fuentes: Five Things to Know

-Nicholas Fuentes hosting his weekly livestream "America First with Nicholas Fuentes"
+Nick Fuentes hosts a livestream of "America First with Nicholas J. Fuentes" on April 3, 2025

 1. Nicholas Fuentes is a white supremacist leader, organizer and podcaster who seeks to forge a white nationalist alternative to the mainstream GOP.